Zylops/belugify/README.md

 A tool to help you make videos similar to those of [Beluga](https://www.youtube.com/channel/UCmSp4bDxS9R0jpeZEvkut2g)!
 Check it out at [belugify.netlify.app](belugify.netlify.app)

+Took 3 days to build this with the svelte framework and tailwindcss.

 > This is still in BETA, so might break unexpectedly.
 Use github issues to report them =)

 ## Work in progress: